Monash-Connected-Autonomous-Vehicle/ITS_Main_Vehicle/tutorials/tutorial1.md

 #### 2.1.
 Introduction
 **2.1.1.
 RVIZ and Gazebo**

-In robotic development, you will face a diverse range of data types, some include robot position frames, 2D lidar arrays, 3d point clouds and many more.
+In robotic development, you will face a diverse range of data types, some include robot position frames, 2D lidar arrays or camera images, 3D point clouds and many more.

 <p align="center">
   <img src="images/tut1_fig1.png" alt="Figure 1: RVIZ Interface" width="500"/>